CosmWasm/cw-plus/packages/storage-plus/README.md

 }
 ```

 This implements the `IndexList` trait for `TokenIndexes`.
+Note: this code is more or less boiler-plate, and needed for the internals.
+Do not try to customize this,
+just return a list of all indexes.
-This kind of serves two purposes (which are really
+Implementing this trait serves two purposes (which are really one and the same): it allows the indexes
-one and the same): it allows the indexes to be queries through `get_indexes`, and, it allows `TokenIndexes`
+to be queried through `get_indexes`, and, it allows `TokenIndexes` to be treated as an `IndexList`.
+So that
-to be treated as an `IndexList`.
-So that it can be passed as a parameter during `IndexedMap` construction, below:
+it can be passed as a parameter during `IndexedMap` construction, below:

 ```rust
 pub fn tokens<'a>() -> IndexedMap<'a, &'a str, TokenInfo, TokenIndexes<'a>> {